 Frequently Asked Questions

 When will I have access to Handshake (our on-line job posting system)?

 After you enroll, the evening of the first day of classes, your information will automatically be downloaded from Banner to Handshake.
 You will then be able to log-in via the secure student log-in page and access AYS employers and active positions.

-If I’m not currently living in Atlanta, can I use AYS Careers services from afar?
+If I'm not currently in Atlanta, can I use AYS Career Services from afar?

 Yes, as a student and as an alum, you can access some of our services.
 Handshake will be available to you even after graduation.
 Career counseling is available via phone, if necessary.

 What opportunities are available for Graduate Assistantships or Graduate Research Assistantships?